canonical/k8s-snap/docs/src/snap/explanation/ingress.md

 which in turn forwards it to the relevant pod running the desired application within a container.

-The Ingress Resource lets you define rules on how traffic should get handled.
+The Ingress resource lets you define rules on how traffic should get handled.
 Refer to the [Kubernetes documentation on Ingress rules][Ingress Rules] for up to date information on the available rules and their implementation.

-While the Ingress Resource manages the routing rules for the incoming traffic, the [Ingress Controller][Ingress Controller] is responsible for implementing those rules by configuring the underlying networking infrastructure of the cluster.
+While the Ingress resource manages the routing rules for the incoming traffic, the [Ingress Controller][Ingress Controller] is responsible for implementing those rules by configuring the underlying networking infrastructure of the cluster.
 Ingress does not work without an Ingress Controller.